 Our last rules will help you create a simple one-page written plan—and that very action will help give you the discipline to stick with these time proven rules that we’ll now explore individually in more detail.

 Each of these rules are a short chapter.
 You can read them from start to finish or skip ahead to any of particular interest.

-Click here to get a 1-page cheat-sheet of these ten rules!
+Click here to get a printable 1-page cheat-sheet of these ten rules!

 Required to start: Live below your means.

-This is required to start.
-If you don’t do this, you don’t have any savings to invest.
-This might seem obvious, but if you have a car loan, school loan, mortgage on your house — should you be paying it off first, or investing?
+This might seem obvious, but it can get tricky.
+If you have a car loan, school loan, mortgage on your house — should you be paying it off first, or investing?
 Learn!

 Personal finance is a means to an end—living a rich and fulfilling life.
 It is not hard.
 It is not complicated.
 I write this to share simple truths I’ve learned from some very wise people.Rick Van Ness

 This article is about growing your savings by investing using ten simple rules.
 If you also need to work on your saving, find resources to help you with other personal finance topics elsewhere on this website.

 The secret about Smart Investing For Beginners

 - Smart Investing is the same for beginners as for 98% of all investors.
 It’s not easier; it’s not harder; it’s not any different.
 But most ordinary investors fail—not because this is difficult to understand (it’s NOT!)—not because they can’t do these Ten Steps themselves (they CAN!)—but because they fail to make saving a priority.
 If you don’t save any money to invest, then don’t bother learning how to invest.
 Instead, back up and look at what you want from your life—your goals, your dreams.